drBenway/pixi-vn-wiki/start/animations-effects.md

-# Animations and Effects
+# Animations and effects

 Pixi’VN provides a set of animations and effects that can be applied to canvas components.

-Animations and Effects are based on [Ticker](/start/tickers).
+Animations and effects are based on [Ticker](/start/tickers).
 So for add, remove... animations and effects read the [Tickers documentation](/start/tickers).

 ## Animations